 Healthcare access refers to the ability of individuals to obtain necessary medical services.
 It encompasses several dimensions:

-- Availability: The presence of healthcare services and facilities within a reasonable distance.
-This includes hospitals, clinics, and specialized care centers.
+- Availability: The existence of medical facilities and services within a fair travel distance.
+Hospitals, clinics, and specialized care facilities fall under this category.

-- Acceptability: The degree to which healthcare services meet the cultural, linguistic, and personal preferences of individuals.
-It also includes the quality and respectfulness of care provided.
+- Acceptability: The extent to which medical care satisfies people’s linguistic, cultural, and personal preferences.
+It also covers the standard and decency of the care given.

 Understanding Healthcare Equity